VSAC Authoring Best Practices

 - Name the value set exactly for what it is, not what you wanted it to be.
 Avoid including descriptions of the content that was intended but not achieved.
 Correct the name accordingly if during the course of the work you discovered you were not able to align the value set content with the initial name given to the value set.
 For example, if you initially named the value set "Oral Anticoagulants" when the intent was to capture only oral anticoagulants for chronic atrial fibrillation, change the name to "Oral Anticoagulants for Chronic Atrial Fibrillation" to align it with the intended purpose.

 - Use sufficiently descriptive names.
-Using the example from the first bullet, the value set name "Oral Anticoagulants" is not sufficiently descriptive because it does not describe the scope of the value set.
+Using the example above, the value set name "Oral Anticoagulants" is not sufficiently descriptive because it does not describe the scope of the value set.
 The value set name "Oral Anticoagulants for Chronic Atrial Fibrillation" is a better name because it effectively describes the scope of the value set.

 - Separate multi-word terms by spaces and not by any other characters.